swiftlang/swift/docs/TypeChecker.rst

 .. [#] Again, as of this writing, the solver doesn't actually compute meets and joins, so the solver continues until it runs out of supertypes to enumerate.

-.. [#] This overload resolution has yet to be implemented.
-Moreover, there is an optimization opportunity here to explore the more-specific overloads before the less-specific overloads.